 Q: Will this affect PT testing?

-Effective 17 March 2020, all Official Fitness Assessment Testing is cancelled until June 2020.
+A: Effective May 2020, all Official Fitness Assessment Testing is cancelled until Oct 1.
+More info can be found here.

 Q: Will Weighted Airman Promotion System (WAPS) testing be affected?